sakshamsingh1/AVDD/README.md

 bash scripts/vgg10k_evaluate.sh
 ```
 Note: Please uncomment different commands in the file to test different IPC settings \
-Similar scripts are present for other datasets ( Music-21 )
+Similar scripts are present for other datasets.

 ### Visualization
 You can visualize the distilled data using the `visualize_data.ipynb` notebook.